Riateche/rammingen/server/README.md

 Removing detailed history only happens when a snapshot is created, so actual time interval for which the detailed history is available may be larger than the configured value of `retain_detailed_history_for`.

 Note that the list of changes for a file or directory will only display snapshots that actually contain changes compared to a previous snapshot.

+## Restoring server from backup

+To restore the rammingen server from backup, follow these steps:

+1. Shut down rammingen-server.
+2. Restore the database and the local file storage from a backup.
+3. Apply database migrations:
+    ```sh
+    docker run \
+        --volume /etc/rammingen-server.conf:/etc/rammingen-server.conf:ro \
+        --entrypoint /sbin/rammingen-admin \
+        riateche/rammingen:0.1.4 migrate
+    ```
+4. Update server ID to ensure that clients will be working correctly:
+    ```sh
+    docker run \
+        --volume /etc/rammingen-server.conf:/etc/rammingen-server.conf:ro \
+        --entrypoint /sbin/rammingen-admin \
+        riateche/rammingen:0.1.4 update-server-id
+    ```
+5. Start rammingen-server.

+Next, for every client, repeat the following actions:

+1. Run `rammingen clear-local-cache`.
+2. For every configured local mount:
+    1. If you'd like to restore these files from server, remove the local files.
+The first `rammingen sync` will download these files from server again.
+    2. If you'd like to overwrite archive files with local files, keep the local files intact.
+The first `rammingen sync` will upload all existing local files as new changes.
+3. Run `rammingen sync`.